Roger Davies (talent manager): Janet Jackson (1989–2002)

-The subsequent "Rhythm Nation" tour, the artist's first ever tour, became the most successful debut tour by any recording artist.
-It played to over 2 million people, grossing $28 million in the US.
+The subsequent Rhythm Nation World Tour 1990, the artist's first-ever tour, became the most successful debut tour by any recording artist.
+It played to over 2 million people, grossing $28 million in the US alone.

-In 1991, following the success of Rhythm Nation 1814, Davies negotiated a highly publicized multimillion-dollar contract with Virgin Records, citing Janet as the highest paid female recording artist in contemporary music.
-The following year Janet recorded her next album "Janet" released in 1993, it debuted at #1 on the Billboard 200 and the album's #1 hit single "That’s the Way Love Goes" won a Grammy award for Best R & B song.
-The album was certified six times platinum, with worldwide sales of 20 million copies.
+In 1991, following the success of Rhythm Nation 1814, Davies negotiated a highly publicized multimillion-dollar contract with Virgin Records, citing Janet as the highest-paid female recording artist in contemporary music.
+The following year, Janet recorded her next album Janet, released in 1993; it debuted at No. 1 on the Billboard 200, and the album's No. 1 hit single "That’s the Way Love Goes" won a Grammy award for Best R&B song and sat at number one for eight consecutive weeks.
+The album was certified six times platinum, with worldwide sales exceeding 20 million copies.

-The album entitled "Janet" was released in May 1993.
-The record opened at #1 on the Billboard 200 and was certified six times platinum, selling over 20 million copies worldwide.
-The lead single "That’s the Way Love Goes" won the Grammy Award for Best R&B Song and topped the Billboard Hot 100 for 8 consecutive weeks.

-In 1997, Davies launched the "Velvet Rope" album, which reached top five status on global record charts.
-It debuted at #1 on the Billboard 200 and was certified triple platinum.
-Janet embarked on "The Velvet Rope Tour", selling out stadiums across North America, Europe, Japan, Australia, and New Zealand.
+In 1997, Davies launched the Velvet Rope album, which reached top-five status on global record charts.
+It debuted at No. 1 on the Billboard 200 and was certified triple platinum.
+Janet embarked on The Velvet Rope Tour, selling out stadiums across North America, Europe, Japan, Australia, and New Zealand.
 The concert was filmed for an HBO broadcast and received over 15 million viewers, surpassing the ratings of the four major networks and winning an Emmy for outstanding technical direction/camera work.
-The show was a massive production of theatrics and pyrotechnics and the video, produced by Davies, has been judged by multiple critics to portray the most influential choreography and setting of any music video, achieving legendary status.
+The show was a massive production of theatrics and pyrotechnics, and the video, produced by Davies, has been judged by multiple critics to portray the most influential choreography and setting of any music video, achieving legendary status.

-The album "All for You" was released in April 2001.
-It entered at #1 on the Billboard 200 with 605,000 copies sold, the highest first-week sales of her career.
+The album All for You was released in April 2001.
+It entered at No. 1 on the Billboard 200 with 605,000 copies sold, the highest first-week sales of her career.
 The title song broke the overall airplay debut record with a first-week audience of 70 million.
 It topped the Hot 100 for seven weeks, also reaching the top ten in 11 countries.
 The album was certified double platinum, selling 9 million copies worldwide.

 In July 2001, Janet embarked on the All for You Tour in Hawaii.
-On the final night, the show was filmed and broadcast as a concert special for HBO drawing an audience of 12 million viewers.
-The special was nominated for an Emmy Award and the subsequent video was a major hit, reaching #1 in Australia.
+On the final night, the show was filmed and broadcast as a concert special for HBO, drawing an audience of 12 million viewers.
+The special was nominated for an Emmy Award, and the subsequent video was a major hit, reaching No. 1 in Australia.